zhenliatbrown/MESO-DPD_LAMMPS/doc/src/pair_dispersion_d3.rst

 +------------------+--------------------------------------------------------------------------------+

-This style is primarly supposed to be used combined with a machine-learned interatomic potential trained on a DFT dataset (the selected XC functional should be chosen accordingly) via the :doc:`pair_style hybrid <pair_hybrid>` command.
+This style is primarily supposed to be used combined with a machine-learned interatomic potential trained on a DFT dataset (the selected XC functional should be chosen accordingly) via the :doc:`pair_style hybrid <pair_hybrid>` command.